-Monitoring of the radio tagged fish to establish movement patterns will be conducted every ten to 30 days by boat, airplane, or snowmobile until the tag batteries are discharged.
+Monitoring of the radio tagged fish to establish movement patterns will be conducted every ten to 30 days by boat, airplane or snowmobile, until the tag batteries are discharged.
 Contingencies and Alternatives:

-Beginning in March, attempts will be made to recapture the radio tagged fish with trotlines.
+Beginning in January, attempts will be made to recapture the radio tagged fish with gill nets and trotlines.
 This will be done in order to help locate overwintering habitats of resident fish and to observe and define these habitats.

-Experimental use of hoop nets will be employed to determine if they can be used to collect adult residents during the summer.
+Experimental use of hoop nets will be employed to determine if they can be used to collect adult residents during the winter and summer periods.